Frequently asked questions about Psychotherapy, Hypnotherapy & coaching

 Hypnotherapy can help any anxiety-related problem, from stress to mild depression, from phobias to IBS.
 It also enhances performance such as in sports or interview techniques.
 It can break bad habits such as helping stop smoking and losing weight.
 This works by addressing the part of the brain which can take control of the habit.
 There is a whole list of conditions it can help on this website.

 It depends on the problem, how long the person has had it and what else is going on in that person’s life.

-For example I saw 3 teenagers with needle phobia at the same time.
-One took the usually 4 sessions as he didn’t have any additional stress, another took 5 sessions as we had to lower her anxiety about an exam coming up, and the last one took 8 sessions because she was very shy and had a lot of other issues (she’s had a life threatening illness) we had to deal with before concentrating on her phobia
+For example, I saw 3 teenagers with needle phobia at the same time.
+One took the usually 4 sessions as he didn’t have any additional stress.
+Another took 5 sessions as we had to lower her anxiety about an exam coming up.
+The last one took 8 sessions because she was very shy and had a lot of other issues. (she’s had a life-threatening illness and we had to deal with before concentrating on her phobia)

 It helps but is not totally essential.
 It needs someone to be open and wants to change.
 Judgmental people are unlikely to allow themselves to relax enough to go into trance.

 Do you record the sessions so it can be played again by the patient?

 No, as the quality is too poor.
 I provide CDs or MP3s of a number of sessions which although generalised help with sleep, confidence, stop smoking and being controlled over food choices.